profile

 Sanghyuk Chun

-I am currently serving as a lead research scientist at NAVER AI Lab, where my focus lies in the domains of machine learning, multi-modal learning (e.g., vision-language, language-audio, and audio-visual), and computer vision.
+I am currently serving as a lead research scientist at ML Research team in NAVER AI Lab, where my focus lies in the domains of machine learning, multi-modal learning (e.g., vision-language, language-audio, and audio-visual), and computer vision.
 At NAVER, my primary research goal aims to the development of generalizable machine learning models to challenging yet practical scenarios.
 Prior to joining NAVER, I held a position as a research engineer at KAKAO Corp from 2016 to 2018, where my work focused on recommendation systems and machine learning applications.

 News